 1 finely diced or thinly sliced hard boiled egg for garnish (optional)

 - Beat the sugar into the egg.
 Add the vinegar, water and salt; beat well.

-- Add the egg liquid to the bacon mixture and cook over medium heat until thickened, stirring constantly.
+- Add the egg mix liquid to the bacon mixture slowly, stirring constantly.
+Cook over medium heat until thickened, stirring constantly.